-1

-Annual Cost 2021 2022 2023 2024 2025 Total
+Annual Cost 2022 2023 2024 2025 2026 Total

 Capital Costs

 Land Acquisition -

-Equipment & Material 86,800 86,800
+Equipment & Material 62,000 62,000

 Contractual Construction -

 Force Labor -

 Planning & Design -

-Subtotal - Capital Costs - 86,800 - - - 86,800
+Subtotal - Capital Costs 62,000 - - - - 62,000

 Funded By:

 Bond Issue -

 Sewer Utilities -

 Grant -

 Sale of Equipment -

 Other (Specify) -

-Subtotal - Funding Sources - - - - - -
+Subtotal - Funding Sources - - - - -

-TAX COST - 86,800 1 86,800
+TAX COST 62,000 - - - - 62,000

-Tasers have been proven to be an effective less lethal tool for police departments to neutralize people in various scenarios.
+Tasers have been proven to be an effective less lethal tool for police officers to neutralize combative people in various scenarios without using deadly force.
 The current model of Tasers owned by the department will reach their useful end of life in 2022.
-This item replaces 48 Tasers with the newest, safest and most technologically advanced model.
+This item replaces 27 Tasers with the newest, safest and most technologically advanced model.
+This item also provides signal sidearm devices for all officer's duty weapon holsters which cause the officer's body worn cameras to automatically activate when the duty weapon is removed from the holster.